commercialhaskell/stack/doc/GUIDE.md

     `~/.config/stack` on Unix-like operating systems and `%APPDIR%\stack` on Windows.

+    This approach treats:

+    *   the project-level YAML configuration file that is common to all projects without another such file in their project directory or its ancestor directories as _data_ rather than as part of Stack's own _configuration_;

+    *   the snapshots database as essential data rather than as non-essential data that would be part of a _cache_, notwithstanding that Stack will rebuild that database as its contents are needed; and

+    *   the Pantry store as essential data rather than as non-essential data that would be part of a _cache_, notwithstanding that Stack will download the package index and rebuild the store if it is absent.

 The location of the Stack root is reported by command:

 ~~~text